-Through curricular offerings and co-curricular productions, the theatre department at Franklin College aims to develop students’ appreciation of theatre as an art form by expanding their understanding of theatre in historical and current society, as well as letting students develop their theatrical skills and abilities.
+Through curricular offerings and co-curricular productions, the Franklin College Department of Theatre aims to develop students’ appreciation of theatre as an art form by expanding their understanding of theatre in historical and current society, as well as letting students develop their theatrical skills and abilities.
 Additionally the department serves the college community and the greater community by providing public productions that both entertain and challenge audiences.

 The Franklin College theatre program is grounded in the liberal arts.
 Students take a variety of theatre courses within the college’s liberal arts curriculum.
 Our size—typically between 5 and 15 students in theatre class—fosters meaningful, close relationships between students and professors — in the classroom and in the theatre.